mrowe/mikerowecode.com/_posts/2007-10-18-job-search.md

+---
+layout: post
-Playing the job search game
+title: Playing the job search game
+---

 I want a new job.
 And I want one that doesn't suck.
 So doing the regular browse-the-job-boards-and-ring-recruiters dance didn't appeal.